Today is the 10-year anniversary of the beginning of the war in Afghanistan and I’m wondering, How many of us actually care?

 The war in Afghanistan is now the longest running war in the history of the United States

 Unlike earlier generations facing war we have no national narrative of success, no meta-systems functioning on the level of cohesive story about victory or sacrifice or progress.
-There is no storyline for us to follow, nothing to guide and garner either our support or our opposition. ((Over the years the official narratives have been shifting and less-than satisfying.
+There is no storyline for us to follow, nothing to guide and garner either our support or our opposition.
+Over the years the official narratives have been shifting and less-than satisfying.
 Bush told us to go shopping and act as if everything were normal.
-Obama told us he’ll lead us out, but only after he leads more troops in.
-Other politicians, most noticeably those presently jockeying for control of the Republican Party, frequently behave like such delinquent rubes that it’s nearly impossible to believe they could provide any useful explanations.))
+Obama told us he’ll lead us out, but only … Continue reading

 Years pass and our people keep dying and their people keep dying and there’s no structure by which to understand any of it, and after a while it becomes easier simply to look away.
 And slowly so many of us become numb.